-B3.1 Introduction
+B3.1.
+INTRODUCTION

 The model of " effective surface " is used to determine the equivalent rectangular bearing surface that allows carrying out verifications of bearing capacity taking into account the coupling effects (H, V, T).
 The diagram is built by assuming a uniform distribution of the interaction pressure on the effective surface.
-This surface is researched in a way that guarantees the equivalency of forces and moments throughout the foundation.
+This surface is researched in a way that guarantees the equivalency of forces and moments throughout the foundation as seen in Figure B.10 (left: without gapping; right: with gapping).